thibmaek/homewizard-smartwares-api-proxy-mqtt/README.md

 ## Installation / Configuration

 1. Clone & install npm dependencies
-2. Copy/move `.sample.env` file to `.env` and fill in your username and password.
+2. Copy/move `sample.env` file to `.env` and fill in your username and password.
 You should also change the BROKER variable to point to the address of your own MQTT broker.
 Adding a port is not required
 3. Start the development server with `npm run dev` or the production server with `npm start`

 You should then obtain the specific ids for each plug since you will need to use them in the MQTT topic publishing.